borntofrappe/game-development/06 Angry Birds/Angry Birds — Final/README.md

 - render a row of tiles at the bottom of the screen

 - display a message as the target is destroyed.
-Move back to the start state following mouse input or after an arbitrary countdown
+Move back to the start state after an arbitrary countdown

 - (personal preference) reduce the size of the window